kenjisato/hwmgr/README.md

    - `config.yml` is the configuration file. **Open and edit**.
    - `solutions/` include suggested solutions.
    - `templates/` directory has templates for assignments.
-4. Modify `config.yml` file.
-   - The `course.github` entry should be identical to the organization name you chose for the organization ([Step 3 of the previous section](#setup-github)).
-5. Move to `my_course` directory and set it to the working directory.

-## Create an assignment with `hwmgr` {#create-an-assignment}
+## Create an assignment with `hwmgr`

 1. Create an assignment by
 ```
-hwmgr::hw_init("homework-name", "short description", template = "blank")
+hwmgr::draft_homework()
 ```
-   - This function call makes `assignments/homework-name` directory.
-   - Template in `templates/blank` will be copied into there.
-   - You can modify these behaviors by properly setting `config.yml`.
+   Configuration options will be collected through interactive dialogues.
-2. `assignments/homework-name` is now a git repository, whose `origin` is set to a newly created `org/homework-name` repository.
+2. `assignments/homework-code-name` is now a git repository, whose `origin` is set to a newly created `org/homework-code-name` repository.
 3. Edit template, add, commit, and push.

 ## Distribute the assignment with GitHub Classroom.